sleepymalc/VSCode-LaTeX-Inkscape/README.md

    > After installing it, type `inkscape-figures` in your terminal to make sure you have corrected install it.

 If you're using Linux and Vim, then you are done already.
 But since you're using macOS and VS Code, please follow me, there is some more thing for you to configure.

+>If you're using Windows, then check out [super-figure](https://github.com/Joao-Peterson/super-figure).
+It implements similar functionalities but in a more chunky way.
+Even if you're using macOS, you can try it too, although I prefer my setup.

 #### Set up Inkscape Figure Manager